mthdht/lantern-docs/docs/guide/introduction.md

 Use primitives directly and bring your own styling system.
 Lantern primitives handle the hard parts (state, a11y, keyboard nav) while you maintain complete control over appearance.

 ### You want flexibility
 Mix and match: use styled components where they fit, primitives where you need custom designs.
-Override at any level—global, component, or instance.
+Override at any level. global, component, or instance.

 ## Comparison with Other Libraries